jerith/Platform-Guild/language-guides/python/language.rst

 (Its use on `CPython` is an optimization which should be applied in the usual way -- after benchmarks have been written).

+For these reasons, the use of :func:`~collections.namedtuple` is appropriate only to convert an *existing* API that returned tuples into one that preserves backwards compatibility but which returns more readable objects with field names (a use case that is fairly rare at Magnetic).

-So about the noble goal of terseness?
-For this reason, libraries like `characteristic <http://characteristic.readthedocs.org/en/stable/>`_ exist -- as ways of decreasing the lines of boilerplate necessary to define a class with a number of "characteristic" fields or attributes, and upon which things like
+And the noble goal of terseness?
+It's for this reason that libraries like `characteristic <http://characteristic.readthedocs.org/en/stable/>`_ exist -- as ways of decreasing the lines of boilerplate necessary to define a class with a number of "characteristic" fields or attributes, and upon which things like